MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 Access to data should be scoped to the business needs of the users.
 For example, group members should not have access to the filter attribute of the group they are a member of.
 The filter can inadvertently reveal organizational data that the user would not normally have access to.

 #### MPRs should reflect effective permissions in the system
 Avoid granting permissions to attributes that the user can never use.
 For example, you should not grant permission to modify core resource attributes such as objectType.
-Despite the MPR, any attempt to modify a resource's type after it is created is denied by the system.
+Despite the MPR, any attempt to modify a resource's type after the resource is created will be denied by the system.

 #### Read permissions should be separate from Modify and Create permissions when using explicit attributes in MPRs